- Current Prices:$79,500 to $500,000

 One of the resident’s favorite celebrations is the Liberty Music Festival that takes place every year.
 During the summer, there is a rib cook-off and Fourth of July celebration that brings the entire neighborhood together.
 And for the adults who do not want the overcrowded tourist scene, the local clubs will give you a downtown experience with a very local vibe.

 A local favorite for a relaxing Sunday morning is to enjoy breakfast at MLK’s Restaurant.
 With the ties that Martin Luther King had to the city, people take great pride in remembering his legacy.
 Families can be seen on their way to worship at the community church or playing with their children at local parks.
 Visiting places like the Hampton House, which is a historical landmark, and the African Heritage Cultural Arts Center is a great way to end your relaxing Sunday.

-Historical landmarks • Sense of community • Summer events.
+Summer events • Sense of community • Historical landmarks.

 Locals Don't Love

 Only one local pool • High crime rate • Few grocery stores.